The AMIS Journey is key to reliability, Peter Gagg, CEO, MCP Consulting Group Ltd.

 What sort of results should I expect to see?

 The average savings from a typical improvement programme for a site employing, say, 250-300 people, can be in the order of £150-300K – a very worthwhile benefit.
-However, examples exist where the savings achieved have been of an order of greater magnitude.
+However, examples exist where the savings achieved have been of a greater magnitude.
 Take the actual results from a pharmaceutical manufacturing site employing 400 people with a transfer value of £100m, a maintenance budget of £4m and operating costs of £40m.

 The AMIS Assessment process identified the following areas where there was considerable room for improvement – see below.